max/melange/README.md

   # Start tracking events
   $(".element").click ->
-    Melange.report "clicked", "some element"
+    Melange.report "click", "some element"

   # You can also attach meta data to your events
   $(".element").click ->
-    Melange.report "clicked", "some element", { "a key": "a value" }
+    Melange.report "click", "some element", { "a key": "a value" }
 ```

 It's recommended that you track events in the format of `action` `subject`.
 For
 example:

-* viewed homepage
+* view homepage
-* clicked button
+* click button
-* opened modal
+* open modal

 If you would like to track page views in aggregate try something like this
 (requires [extractValues](https://github.com/zeke/extract-values)):